dfinity/nns-dapp/frontend/ts/README.md

 This folder contains the typescript code of the NNS dapp, which contains of the frontend business logic.

-Additionally, there's `ic-custody`, a CLI for using Ledger Nano S/X wallets.
+Additionally, there's `ic-hardware-wallet-cli`, a CLI for using Ledger Nano S/X wallets.